Using the Scalable Network Modeling Interface to Analyze Communications Network Performance

 The application link you created is named CBR: GroundVehicle4 - UAV and is located under Connections - Applications.

-Set up the GV2toUAV wireless subnet
+Setting up the GV2toUAV wireless subnet

-Set up the GV2toUAV wireless subnet so that it can only transmit and receive on the second channel, and that the Radio Type and MAC Protocol are appropriate for the large range of the link between the GroundVehicle and the UAV.
+Set up the GV2toUAV wireless subnet so that it can only transmit and receive on the second channel and that the Radio Type and MAC Protocol are appropriate for the large range of the link between the GroundVehicle and the UAV.

 1. Set the following parameters for the GV2toUAV wireless subnet: